cncf/glossary/content/en/container-orchestration.md

 (just like the OS on your laptop that manages your apps).

 ## Problem it addresses
-The rise of [Cloud Native Apps](/cloud-native-apps/) and [technologies](/cloud-native-tech/) as well as the fast changing demands of modern businesses introduced a new set of problems.
-Managing microservices, security and network related things at scale as well as distributed system in general are hard if not impossible to manage manually.
+The rise of [Cloud Native Apps](/cloud-native-apps/) and [technologies](/cloud-native-tech/) as well as the fast-changing demands of modern businesses introduced a new set of problems.
+Managing [microservices](/microservices), security, and network-related things at scale, as well as [distributed systems](/distributed-systems) in general, are hard if not impossible to manage manually.

 ## How it helps
 Container orchestration, provides a declarative method of automating much of the work, which makes the operational complexity manageable for development and operations, or DevOps.